Frequently Asked Questions: 2026 Toronto Taxes & Fees

 Is a professional accountant needed to dispute an MPAC valuation?

 While a professional accountant or CPA is excellent for managing a tax return, they generally do not handle MPAC valuation disputes.
-It is often more effective to consult specialized paralegals or real estate appraisers who profoundly understand the precise Municipal Property Assessment Corporation guidelines.
+It is often more effective to consult specialized paralegals or real estate appraisers who understand the precise Municipal Property Assessment Corporation guidelines.

 How does property assessment impact the city building fund levy?